-9. If your representation is seeking a change, do you consider it necessary to participate at the oral part of the examination?
-No, I do not wish to participate at the oral examination ✓ Yes, I wish to participate at the oral examination 10.
-If you wish to participate at the oral part of the examination, please outline why you consider this to be necessary: Continue on a separate sheet if necessary Please note: This written representation carries the same weight and will be subject to the same scrutiny as oral representations.
-The Inspector will determine the most appropriate procedure to adopt to hear those who have indicated that they wish to participate at the oral part of the examination.
-11. Declaration I understand that all comments submitted will be considered in line with this consultation, and that my comments will be made publicly available and may be identifiable to my name/organisation.
-Signed: Date: 15/04/2016 Copies of all the comments and supporting representations will be made available for others to see at the Council's offices at Riverside House and online via the Council's e-consultation system.
-Please note that all comments on the Local Plan are in the public domain and the Council cannot accept confidential objections.
-The information will be held on a database and used to assist with the preparation of the new Local Plan and with consideration of planning applications in accordance with the Data Protection Act 1998.
-For Official Use Only Person ID: Rep ID:
+9. If your representation is seeking a change, do you consider it necessary to participat the examination? e at the oral part of No, I do not wish to participate at the oral examination Yes, I wish to participate at the oral examination ✓ 10.
+If you wish to participate at the oral part of the examination, please outline why you of this to be necessary: consider The issues raised need to be the subject of debate Continue on a separate sheet if necessary Please note: This written representation carries the same weight and will be subject to the same scr representations.
+The Inspector will determine the most appropriate procedure to adopt to hear those indicated that they wish to participate at the oral part of the examination.
+11. Declaration I understand that all comments submitted will be considered in line with this consultation, and the be made publicly available and may be identifiable to my name/organisation. at my comments will Signed: Date: 15/04/2016 Copies of all the comments and supporting representations will be made available for other offices at Riverside House and online via the Council's e-consultation system.
+Please note Local Plan are in the public domain and the Council cannot accept confidential objections.
+The held on a database and used to assist with the preparation of the new Local Plan and with coapplications in accordance with the Data Protection Act 1998. that all comments on the ne information will be For Official Use Only Person ID: Rep ID: